crkt/sn-backend/doc/intro.md

 The database uses [SQLKorma](http://sqlkorma.com/docs) for creating queries to our database.
 The database is a MySQL using [MariaDB](https://mariadb.org/).
 We run it on port 3306.
 To change the database config edit it in the [db.clj](https://github.com/Fruitschinpo/sn-backend/blob/master/src/sn_backend/db.clj) file.

+The [Dire](https://github.com/MichaelDrogalis/dire) library is for writing our error handling code.
+Simply put.
 ## Writing Code
 ### Coding standard
 A function in clojure will look like this: